-Accountants are employed by organisations or private clients to audit accounts, provide financial advice and undertake accounts administration.
+Accountants are employed by organisations and private clients to audit accounts, provide financial advice and manage accounting processes.

-Accountants provide financial advice to clients that range from multinational organisations and governmental bodies to small independent businesses and individuals.
-Accountants often specialise in particular areas of practice, including audit, management consultancy, recovery, forensic accountancy, taxation , assurance and corporate finance (see the accountancy areas of work for more details).
-Typical duties include:
+Accountants provide financial advice to clients ranging from multinational organisations and governmental bodies to small independent businesses and individuals.
+They often specialise in particular areas of practice, including management accounting , internal audit , forensic accounting , taxation , assurance and corporate finance .

 - preparing accounts and tax returns

 - compiling and presenting reports, budgets, business plans, commentaries and financial statements